 What do you love about Higher Education Administration?

-The “bottom line” in higher education is not profits but human potential.
-In this field I love helping others expand themselves and build their lives!
-In teaching I love seeing my students’ progress week by week.
-Everyone has different strengths and areas of interest, but seeing each student advance their understanding of higher education and increase their skills and abilities is so rewarding.
+The “bottom line” in higher education is human potential—not profits.
+I love helping others expand themselves and build their lives—as many build new careers and broaden their opportunities!
+I love seeing my students’ progress week by week.
+Everyone has different strengths and areas of interest, but seeing students advance their understanding of higher education and increase their skills and abilities is so rewarding.
 I especially love to hear about the promotions, raises, and new jobs my students get as they finish the program!

 What’s the value of a Master of Science in Higher Education Administration?

 Never before has the pace of change in higher education been so rapid!
 A good M.S. program prepares students to become nimble higher education leaders, able to innovate and keep pace with evolving student demographics and demands.

 - Opportunity: The Bureau of Labor Statistics project jobs will grow 10% (faster than average) 2016-2026

 - Compensation: The 2017 median salary for post-secondary education administrators was $92,360

 Why choose Bay Path for graduate work in Higher Education Administration?

 - For our curriculum: Students not only learn the theories behind higher education practice but also about current and emerging marketplace trends and cutting-edge tools and techniques. .Students are encouraged to draw upon their own professional experiences to discuss class material; most students say they can apply their weekly course readings and assignments to help them on the job immediately.